DebalGhosh100/blocks/examples/04-ssh-remote-execution/README.md

 ## Troubleshooting

+### Issue: Sudo Commands Fail
+**Problem:** Commands with `sudo` fail with "permission denied" or authentication errors

+**Solution:** The framework automatically handles sudo password authentication using the password from `machines.yaml`.
+Ensure:
+1. The password in `machines.yaml` is correct
+2. The user has sudo privileges on the remote server
+3. The remote server allows password-based sudo (default configuration)

+**How it works:** When the framework detects `sudo` in a command, it automatically wraps it with password injection: `echo 'password' | sudo -S command`

 ### Issue: Connection Refused
 **Problem:** Cannot connect to SSH server

 **Solutions:**
 - Verify IP address is correct
-- Check that SSH service is running: `sudo systemctl status sshd`
+- Check that SSH service is running: `systemctl status sshd`
 - Verify network connectivity: `ping <server-ip>`
 - Check firewall rules allow port 22